yfujis/yfujis.github.io/_pages/home.md

 Hi, you've reached the homepage of Yuki Fujishima!

 I'm currently a research associate in the Long Lab at NYU Langone Health Neuroscience Institute.
+I work with Alston's singing mice (S. teguina).

-I am also an amateur musician by night.
+I love playing and listenting to music.
 Please find some of my recordings on [YouTube][Music] and [SoundCloud][SoundCloud]:

 [Music]: https://www.youtube.com/channel/UCkD0peZnb8RtuGNHhCf_jkg
 [SoundCloud]: https://soundcloud.com/yuki-fuji